A Saddle Point Numerical Method for Helmholtz Equations: The Numerical Method

 This algorithm is completely implicit, and therefore is well suited for large-scale problems.
-Because all that is required are sparse matrix-vector multiplications, parallel implementations of this algorithm should produce a significant speedup.
-In particular, this algorithm could be implemented on a GPU cluster, where many graphics processing units (each of which contains many processors) are used in parallel to perform very fast computations.
+Because all that is required are sparse matrix-vector multiplications, parallel implementations of this algorithm can produce a significant speedup.
+In particular, this algorithm could be implemented on a GPU cluster, where many graphics processing units (each of which contains many processing cores) are used in parallel to perform very fast computations.

-If a completely implicit algorithm is not necessary, we may perform a Cholesky factorization on $A_1$.
-Then systems with $A_1$ as the coefficient matrix can be solved easily by performing back substitution twice.
+In some situations, particularly those involving high frequency, $\|A_2\|_2$ is much larger than $\|A_1\|_2$, suggesting that we use formulation (\ref{A2Primary}).
+However, $A_2$ is not positive definite and therefore neither is $A_2+A_1A_2^{-1}A_1$.
+The basic algorithm outlined above can still be used in this case, provided that PCG is replaced by an iterative method that does not require positivity, such as GMRES.
+As pointed out in \cite{Day_2001}, many solver packages are focused mainly on solving systems of equations with real matrices.
+The approach above can be considered as an equivalent real formulation of the usual complex system of equations.